-Effective September 28, 2016, the Company consolidated its common shares on the basis of one new post-consolidation common share for every ten (10) pre-consolidation common shares.
-As a result of the consolidation, the Company's currently outstanding 139,307,795 common shares will be reduced to 13,930,773 common shares.
-The Company's name and trading symbol will remain unchanged.
+Effective September 28, 2016, the Company consolidated its common shares on the basis of one new postconsolidation common share for every ten (10) pre-consolidation common shares.
+As a result of the consolidation, the Company's outstanding 139,307,795 common shares were reduced to 13,930,773 common shares.
+The Company's name and trading symbol remained unchanged.

 The consolidation was approved by the shareholders of the Company on September 6, 2016 and accepted by the TSX Venture Exchange on September 26, 2016.
 All the numbers for shares outstanding in the table are post-consolidation.